Sebastianutcn/terraform-modules/README.md

 ### CloudWatch SNS Alerting Module
 - This module sets up CloudWatch alarms to monitor specific metrics and integrates with Amazon SNS for sending notifications via email, SMS, or Lambda functions.

+### Elastic Beanstalk Module
+- This module provisions an AWS Elastic Beanstalk environment, which is a platform-as-a-service (PaaS) for deploying and managing applications.
+It supports configurable parameters like application name, solution stack, environment type, scaling policies, and environment variables.

+### RDS Module
+- This module provisions an Amazon RDS instance, a fully managed relational database service.